AntouanK/pub-sap-test/README.md

     3b. `yarn start-dev` to start the server in development mode (with nodemon)

 The server will listen to the port 3000.

+A swagger UI documentation is available at `/docs`.